alxwaugh/trackmeetfinder/README.md

 ## Need to do

-* Clean up the badly geocoded events - like why are there 2 in the Philipines??
+* Clean up the badly geocoded events - like, why are there 2 in the Philipines??
-* Create master locations dataset that can be used next time EA publish an update
 * Better filter options:
   * Can we do filter by age categories?
   * Can we do a date-range slider rather than the horrendous month checkbox list?
+* Automate the CSV cleanup (ETL)
+* Create master locations dataset that can be used next time EA publish an update